Beliavsky/Fortran-code-on-GitHub/README.md

 [GWMlib](https://github.com/dmr-dj/GWMlib): Generic Water isotope Modelling Library, by Didier M. Roche

+[Hess](https://github.com/Entroforce/Hess): platform for computational chemistry, providing functionality for empirical molecular docking, by Rafael Temirgaliev and Dmitry Pavlov.
+It uses BFGS for local optimization and two different forms of Monte Carlo method for global optimization.

 [HFB](https://github.com/knappf/HFB): Hartree-Fock-Bogolyubov code for (hyper)nuclear structure calculations (version by P. Vesely)

 [hibridon](https://github.com/hibridon/hibridon): solves the close-coupled equations which occur in the quantum treatment of inelastic atomic and molecular collisions.
 Gas-phase scattering, photodissociation, collisions of atoms and/or molecules with flat surfaces, and bound states of weakly-bound complexes can be treated.